-Centre Left on the Map above - 2000 acres granted to Rev. Middleton - Glenrose
+Centre Left on the Map to the left - 2000 acres granted to Rev. Middleton - Glenrose

 Arrival in the Colony